 Yes, if I had one wish for humanity, what would it be?
 Answer: World Peace

 What is the one thing you wish everyone knew?

 Zombie bites a vampire; what happens?

 - They fall in love, adopt a Chupacabra, and open a Bed & Breakfast.

 - They get Syphilis.

-I would like to thank Russell for this amazing interview!
+I want to thank Russell for this fantastic interview!
 Make sure you check out Russell and the rest of the cast of Z Nation Friday’s on SyFy.

-I would also like to thank Dan Hodgkinson at Image Management Group, who I’m fairly convinced works 24 hrs a day, and has been supportive of the blog and the talent he represents.
+I would also like to thank Dan Hodgkinson at Image Management Group, who I’m relatively convinced works 24 hrs a day, and has been supportive of the blog and the talent he represents.